Mason Holgate: Barnsley

-Holgate was born in Doncaster, South Yorkshire and joined Barnsley at the age of nine.
+Holgate was born in Doncaster, South Yorkshire.

-Having progressed through the club's academy and reserve team, Holgate signed his first professional contract, keeping him at Barnsley until 2016.
+At the age of nine, having progressed through the club's academy and reserve team, Holgate signed his first professional contract, keeping him at Barnsley until 2016.
 He made his League One debut for Barnsley on 2 December 2014, playing the full ninety minutes of a 1–1 draw with Doncaster Rovers at Oakwell.
 Following this, the club were determined to negotiate a longer-term contract for Holgate.
 After inclusion in the first team, Holgate scored his first Barnsley goal, in a 5–0 win over Rochdale in the last game of the season.

 Following a successful debut season at Barnsley, Holgate was named 2014–15 Young Player of the Year.
 In addition to this award, press speculation linked Holgate with a number of Premier League clubs; in July 2015, he went on trial at Manchester United.